csorbakristof/learning_ai/AUT_KiirasEsBiralatiSablonGeneralo/spec.md

 - Hallgató neve: take "Hallgató neve" column from the source
 - Neptun kód: take "Hallg. nept" column from the source
 - Tárgykód: take "Tárgy nept" from the source
-- Dolgozat megnevezése: use a lookup formula "=IFERROR(VLOOKUP($C2,'Tantárgyi adatok'!B:D,2,FALSE),""nincs"")" where you adapt $C2 to the current row.
+- Dolgozat megnevezése: use a lookup formula "=IFERROR(VLOOKUP($C2,'Tantárgyi adatok'!B:F,2,FALSE),""nincs"")" where you adapt $C2 to the current row.
-- Szak megnevezése: use a lookup formula "=IFERROR(VLOOKUP($C2,'Tantárgyi adatok'!B:D,3,FALSE),""nincs"")" where you adapt $C2 to the current row.
+- Szak megnevezése: use a lookup formula "=IFERROR(VLOOKUP($C2,'Tantárgyi adatok'!B:F,3,FALSE),""nincs"")" where you adapt $C2 to the current row.
 - Konzulens neve: take "Konzulens" from the source, but if there is anything in brackets after the name, remove that.
-- Konzulens beosztása: leave empty for now
+- Degree level: use a lookup formula "=IFERROR(VLOOKUP($C2,'Tantárgyi adatok'!B:F,4,FALSE),""nincs"")" where you adapt $C2 to the current row.
+- Program name: use a lookup formula "=IFERROR(VLOOKUP($C2,'Tantárgyi adatok'!B:F,5,FALSE),""nincs"")" where you adapt $C2 to the current row.

 ## [CollectZvSegedData] Collecting additional information from "ZV segéd" export